franktranvantu/js-callback-functions/README.md

-In this section we'll explore callbacks that can take arguments.
+In this section we'll use event handlers for the focus and blur events.